 Our funding is primarily raised in U.S. dollar, Euro, British pound and Japanese yen.
-We generally distribute our funding products through our own sales force and third-party distributors to a large, diverse creditor base in a variety of markets in the Americas, Europe and Asia.
+We generally distribute our funding products through our own sales force and thirdparty distributors to a large, diverse creditor base in a variety of markets in the Americas, Europe and Asia.
 We believe that our relationships with our creditors are critical to our liquidity.
 Our creditors include banks, governments, securities lenders, corporations, pension funds, insurance companies, mutual funds and individuals.

-For information about the firm's funding sources, see "Balance Sheet and Funding Sources" in Part I, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K.
+For information about our funding sources, see "Balance Sheet and Funding Sources" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q.